Consumer Protection Awards FAQ

-Consumer Protection will coordinate an independent assessment process to review each nomination received.
+A judging panel will conduct an independent assessment process to review each nomination.
 Judges for the Awards panel are chosen for their expertise, knowledge and experience in consumer protection and media issues.

-The judging panel will evaluate all entries against the assessment/eligibility criteria, as outlined within the online nomination portal.
+The judging panel will evaluate all entries against the assessment and eligibility criteria as outlined within the online nomination portal.
 Criteria vary based on the award category.

 How will I know I am finalist?

-You will be advised of your status as a finalist or non-finalist by electronic letter from the Commissioner for Consumer Protection.
+You will be advised via email of your status as a finalist or non-finalist after the judging process has been completed.